|Guaranteed ATAR||70 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 What the course involves

-You can choose to study from areas such as:
+You can choose to study a primary discipline from areas such as:

-You also have the option of going outside the physical sciences to areas such as:
+You can combine with a secondary Science discipline above, or go outside the physical sciences to areas such as:

 Mature age entry